-Methodist College is a four-year college affiliated with UnityPoint Health - Peoria.
-Its history dates back more then 100 years when in 1900, the deaconesses of the Methodist Episcopal Church opened the Deaconess Home and Hospital and its School of Nursing.
-In March 2000, Methodist College was established in response to national trends affecting changes in nursing education, the nursing profession, and health care delivery.
+Methodist College is a four-year college affiliated with Carle Health.
+Its history dates back more then 120 years when in 1900, the deaconesses of the Methodist Episcopal Church opened the Deaconess Home and Hospital and its School of Nursing.
+The college is not affiliated with the United Methodist Church or any religious organization.